 The Cedar Rapids Police Department is actively recruiting certified law enforcement officers to join our department.
 Known as lateral transfers, a certified law enforcement officer from another agency, including in or out of the state of Iowa, can be hired by the Cedar Rapids Police Department with step pay consistent with the total number of years of service that you have earned as a certified peace officer.

-The 2023 law enforcement officer recruiting timeline is as follows:
+The tentative 2024 law enforcement officer recruiting timeline is as follows:

 Vision Testing (ILEA Required) - at conclusion of polygraph